Cross-platform Yolo object detection with Sentis on Magic Leap 2 and HoloLens 2

 Conclusion

 As far as inference engine use is concerned, you might have noticed that the code changes going from Barracuda to Sentis are relatively small, and actually Sentis code is easier and more intuitively mappable to Netron output than Barracuda code.
 There are some notable differences in performance and execution though.
 Where with my first implementation I had the idea HoloLens 2 came out just on top, now it’s definitely the other way around.
 This may be just the engine being more optimized for Android now.
 I can imagine Unity not putting much effort into HoloLens 2 support now.
-There is two weird idiosyncrasies though:
+There are two weird idiosyncrasies though:

-• If you start the app, you will see a number of debug messages floating in space.
+- If you start the app, you will see a number of debug messages floating in space.
 One of them is text saying the camera has been acquired, at what size.
 After that the model is loaded, and the recognition starts.
 HoloLens then loads the model, and starts showing either “no objects found” or a list of found objects.
 Magic Leap 2 then shows nothing at all for a full 16 seconds - apart from the red dot top left indicating the camera is active.
 Everything else is turned off.
 So far, I have not been able to detect what is causing it, or where it’s hanging on.
 However, then it comes back alive, and runs faster and more accurately recognizes objects.

 Presumably the camera reference in my app is b0rked or lost after the OS grabs the camera for taking pictures or movies.